rochacbruno/danklinux/README.md

 - **wayland**
   - Implements [wlr-gamma-control-unstable-v1](https://wayland.app/protocols/wlr-gamma-control-unstable-v1)
     - Essentially, provides auto or manual gamma control similar to a tool like [gammastep](https://gitlab.com/chinstrap/gammastep) or [wlsunset](https://github.com/kennylevinsen/wlsunset)
+  - Implements dwl-ipc-unstable-v2
+    - For dwl (tested with MangoWC) integration

 *run `dms debug-srv` to run the socket service in standalone mode, and see a list of available APIs*